EYALIN/community-admob-plus/README.md

+# You can stop using this plugin, we are going back to the admob-plus plugin which back to be maintained

 #### This is a fork of the original plugin admob-plus

 I dedicate a considerable amount of my free time to developing and maintaining many cordova plugins for the community ([See the list with all my maintained plugins][community_plugins]).